kat-er-ina/gemss/README.md

 ---

-## Working with Configuration
+## Configuration

-All configuration is centralized in the `gemss/config/` package:
+All configuration is centralized in `gemss/config/`:

 ```
 gemss/config/